library(igraph)

 The SAOM framework relies on three core assumptions:

-One actor at a time: At each micro-step, a single actor is randomly selected and given the opportunity to revise their outgoing ties.
+One actor at a time: At each micro-step, a single actor \(i\) is randomly selected and given the opportunity to revise their outgoing ties.
 This reflects individual, sequential decision-making.

-One tie at a time: The selected actor may consider one outgoing tie; either forming it, dissolving it, or choosing to leave it unchanged.
-Only one tie can be changed per step, which keeps the space of possible transitions manageable.
+One tie at a time: The selected actor \(i\) considers one outgoing tie \(y_{ij}(t)\) for some \(j \neq i\), and may choose to create it (\(y_{ij}(t) = 1\)), dissolve it (\(y_{ij}(t) = 0\)), or leave it unchanged.
+Only one tie variable can change per step, which keeps the space of possible transitions manageable.

 Together, these assumptions define a process of sequential micro-steps, each involving:

-- Selecting an actor at random,
+- Selecting an actor \(i\) at random,

-- Considering one possible tie change,
+- Considering a possible change to one tie \(y_{ij}(t)\),

 - And waiting a randomly determined time before the next opportunity arises.